tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ### Chameleon

-When you cast a sorcerer daily spell on yourself, the spell becomes recharge 16+ after battle.
+When you cast a sorcerer full recovery spell on yourself, the spell becomes recharge 16+ after battle.
 When you cast a spell with a recharge roll on yourself, reduce the target number for the roll by 4.

 #### Adventurer Feat